Pharmaceutical companies race to develop monoclonal antibody treatment for COVID-19

 In contrast to the convalescent plasma taken from survivors' blood, monoclonal antibodies can be manufactured in large amounts in a lab.

 In a similar effort, Regeneron is working on its own synthetic antibody treatment.
-Dr. Mezgebe Berhe is running the trial.
+Dr. Mezgebe Berhe of Baylor Scott and White Health is running the trial.

 "If I treat you now, can I prevent the possibility of progression and hospital admission?
 Can I improve your recovery time?
 And can I also prevent transmission to other people?"
 Berhe said.